3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Introduction

-This paper is organised as follows: After we describe the simulation set-up in Section 2, the main differences between electron-positron and electron-proton jets are shown at the linear stage and at the fully developed non-linear stage in Section 3.
-In particular, we discuss the kinetic instabilities in the linear and non-linear stage in paragraph 3.1.
-In paragraph 3.2 we present results about acceleration discussing the patterns of electron acceleration and deceleration in comparison with the structure of the electromagnetic field, while we show the three-dimensional magnetic field evolution in paragraph 3.4.
-Lastly, in paragraph 3.4 we present results about the role of the non-linear stage, the instabilities growth and their role to consequent acceleration.
+This paper is organized as follows: After we describe the simulation set-up in Section 2, the main differences between electron-positron and electron-ion (electron-proton) jets are shown at the linear stage and at the fully developed non-linear stage in Section 3.
+In particular, we discuss the kinetic instabilities in the linear and non-linear stage in subsection 3.1.
+In subsection 3.2 we present results about acceleration and discuss the patterns of electron acceleration and deceleration in comparison with the structure of the electromagnetic field.
+We show the three-dimensional magnetic field evolution in subsection 3.4.
+Lastly, in subsection 3.4 we present results about the role of the non-linear stage, the instabilities growth and their role to consequent acceleration.
 In Section 4, we summarize and discuss our conclusions.